Financial Information |

 Self-Help Aid

-Second undergraduate degrees may be funded through loan programs only.
+Second undergraduate bachelor’s degrees will be funded through loan programs only.
 For students working on a second undergraduate degree, federal and private loan programs are the only available aid programs.
-There are maximum allowable loan levels from the Federal Stafford Direct Student Loan Programs for independent or dependent undergraduate course work.
-Any money borrowed for the original baccalaureate degree would be deducted from the ceiling to determine loan funds still available.
-The actual dollar amount is determined by filing a FAFSA for each academic year of study.
-Students will receive notification of funding eligibility per year and the criteria to receive and maintain that funding.
+Federal loan limits for undergraduates are set at $31,000 and $57,500 for dependent and independent students, respectively.
+Any funds borrowed for the original bachelor’s degree is deducted from the aggregate loan limit for the student’s dependency classification to determine loan funds still available.
+The actual dollar amount awarded is determined by completing a FAFSA for each academic year of study, grade level, and overall enrollment level for the semester.
+Students will receive notification of funding eligibility for the year, via the financial aid offer.

 Refunds

-Financial aid refunds are processed through the Bursar Office.
+Financial aid refunds are processed through the Bursar's Office (Business Office).

 Satisfactory Academic Progress